 The first step in resolving conflict is clarifying its source.
 Defining the cause of the conflict will enable you to understand how the issue came to grow in the first place.
 Additionally, you will be able to get both parties to consent to what the disagreement is.
 And to do so, you need to discuss the needs which are not being met on both sides of the issues.
 Also, you need to warranty mutual understanding.
 Ensure you obtain as much information as possible on each side’s outlook.
 Continue asking questions until you are confident that all the conflicting parties understand the issue.

 Many people often wonder and ask, “What is an approach to solving problems peacefully?”
-To have a constructive conversation, you need to find an environment that is safe for you to talk.
+To have a constructive conversation, you need to find an environment that is safe for you to talk to.
 Such a place also enables you to take the necessary risks for honest communication regarding the issues at hand.

 So, before trying to resolve any issue, find a safe and private place to talk.
 Do not choose the office of either party or a location near them.
 And while at this place, ensure that each party gets enough time to air out their views regarding the matter.

-After getting both parties to meet a secure and private place, let each of them have the opportunity to air out their views and perceptions regarding the issue at hand.
+After getting both parties to meet in a secure and private place, let each of them have the opportunity to air out their views and perceptions regarding the issue at hand.
 Maybe your colleagues still study in college and can’t manage their work time.
 You can advise them to visit CustomEssayOrder and solve their issues in college.
 Give each party equal time to express their thoughts and concerns without favoring the other.
 Embrace a positive and assertive approach while in the meeting.
 If necessary, set ground rules.
 Taking this approach will encourage both these parties to articulate their thoughts in an open and honest manner as well as comprehend the causes of the conflict and identify solutions.

-After listening to the concerns from both parties, take time, and investigate the case.
+After listening to the concerns of both parties, take time, and investigate the case.
 Do not prejudge or come up with a final verdict on the basis of what you have.
 Dig deeper and find out more about the happenings, involved parties, the issues, and how people are feeling.
 Have an individual and confident conversation with those involved and listen in a keen manner to ensure you comprehend their viewpoints.
-You can do so by summarizing their statements and replicating it back to them.
+You can do so by summarizing their statements and replicating them back to them.
 Also, try finding any underlying conflict sources which may not be evident or noticeable at fast.

 When managing conflict processes, you need to have a common objective, which is resolving the issue and ensuring it does not resurface.
 And to solve any problem, you need to be aware of the different stages of conflict.
 This will enable you to look for the ideal ways to meet the common goal.
 After clarifying the source of conflict, talking to both parties, and investigating the situation, you need to sit down with both parties and discuss the common ways you can execute to meet the common goal, which is managing and resolving the matter at hand.
 Listen, communicate and brainstorm together until you exhaust all options.
-According to team lead of Edu Jungles writing company — Kevin Smith, find the source of conflict is the main step to solve any problem.
+According to the team lead of Edu Jungles writing company — Kevin Smith, find the source of conflict is the main step to solve any problem.

 Managing and resolving conflict leaps model of communication.
 Employees will find it easy to interact with another as they understand that they have one goal, which is meeting the company’s objectives.
 So, after investigating the situation and determine ways through which you can resolve the issue, both parties need to develop a conclusion on the best solution for the problem.
 And to agree on the best, you need to identify the solutions which each party can live with.
 Find common ground.
 Afterward, determine the responsibilities each party has in resolving the conflict.
 Also, it is crucial to use this chance to identify the root cause and ensure this issue will not come about again.